-Among the many changes which may be brought with the breakdown of a relationship, individuals adjusting to living on a single or significantly reduced income can be difficult.
-When a person has a tough time supporting themselves financially after the breakdown of a relationship, it’s common to question whether the other party has a duty to financially support them.
+Among the many changes which may come with family law separation, the financial adjustments to living on a single or significantly reduced income is often paramount and difficult.
+When a person has a tough time supporting themselves financially after the breakdown of a relationship, there may be options to seek spousal maintenance from the other party.

-Spousal maintenance is not to be confused with child support wherein parents have a positive obligation to financially support their children following separation.
-Generally speaking, child support is intended for the financial support of children, whereas spousal maintenance is specially for the benefit of a separate spouse.
+Spousal maintenance is not to be confused with child support, where parents have an obligation to financially support their children following separation.
+Generally speaking, child support is intended for the financial support of children, whereas spousal maintenance is specifically for the benefit of a separating spouse.

-After the breakdown of a relationship or following a marriage, a person can apply to the Court for an Order that their former partner pay maintenance to them.
+After separation (either as a de facto relationship or marriage), a person can apply to the Court for an Order that their former partner pays spousal maintenance to them.

 If the person can meet this first threshold test, being that there is a genuine and lawful need for financial support, they must then demonstrate that their former partner has the financial capacity to continue to support them.

-In deciding whether making an Order for spousal maintenance is appropriate, the Court will analyse the needs of the Applicant (being the person asking to be paid spousal support) alongside the Respondent’s (the person who is being asked to pay spousal support) capacity to pay.
+In deciding whether making an Order for spousal maintenance is appropriate, the Court will analyse the needs of the Applicant (being the person asking to be paid spousal maintenance) alongside the Respondent’s (the person who is being asked to pay spousal maintenance) capacity to pay.

 Spousal maintenance may be particularly important if one party has a significantly higher earning capacity than the other party, especially if the latter party has the care of young children or has health or medical issues which prevent them from working.

 Spousal maintenance may be ordered to be paid as a lump sum and/or in periodic payments.
-Periodic payments are usually only for 1–3 years from the date of the Order, although the Court has the power to make them ongoing.
+Periodic payments are usually only for 1–3 years from the date of the Court Order, although the Court has the power to make them ongoing.
 A party may defend themselves against a claim for spousal maintenance if they do not believe the other party’s need for maintenance is proportionate to their capacity to pay.

-Applications for maintenance must be made within 2 years from the date of separation for de facto couples and within twelve months of getting a divorce for married couples, noting that you may apply for spousal maintenance even if you are still married.
+Applications for spousal maintenance must be made within 2 years from the date of separation for de facto couples and within twelve months of getting a divorce for married couples.
+Notably, you may apply for spousal maintenance even if you are separated but still married.